ClickHouse/ClickHouse/docs/en/operations/system-tables/asynchronous_metric_log.md

 ```

 **See Also**

 - [system.asynchronous\_metrics](../system-tables/asynchronous_metrics.md) — Contains metrics that are calculated periodically in the background.
-For example, the amount of RAM in use.
 - [system.metric_log](../operations/system-tables/metric_log) — Contains history of metrics values from tables `system.metrics` and `system.events`, periodically flushed to disk.